jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 final int lastDeleteAt = 56; // int | Filters the deleted channels by this time in epoch format.
 Does not have any effect if include_deleted is set to false.

 try {
-  final List&lt;MMChannel&gt;? result = await client.channels.getChannelsForTeamForUser(userId, teamId, includeDeleted, lastDeleteAt); // await the Future<List&lt;MMChannel&gt;?>
+  final List&lt;MmChannel&gt;? result = await client.channels.getChannelsForTeamForUser(userId, teamId, includeDeleted, lastDeleteAt); // await the Future<List&lt;MmChannel&gt;?>
   print(result ?? 'resolved to null');
 } catch (e) {
   print('Exception when calling MattermostChannelsApi->getChannelsForTeamForUser: $e\n');